sparkie

 Change Management

 Diagnoses the current state, sharpens the ideal state, and builds the right bridges between the two.
-Iterates over time to work out the kinks.
-Relies on all sorts of strategic frameworks and modalities to help organizations successfully navigate transformation as a cohesive, cross-functional unit.
+This work relies on all sorts of strategic frameworks and modalities to help teams navigate transformation while mitigating associated risks, based on an organization's goals.

 your message has been sent